Matt Gribble: Honors

 In 1997, he was inducted into the University of Miami Sports Hall of Fame.
 As a result of his 1983 World Record time of 53.44 in the 100-meter Butterfly, he was nominated for the Swimmer of the Year Award around October 1983.
 As a serious 1984 Olympic gold medal prospect in the 100-meter butterfly, Gribble was filmed with his college girlfriend Patty Anderson in March 1984, for ABC's TV program Up Close and Personal, and was also featured in the June issue of Life Magazine.
 When he won his first NCAA title as a Miami Sophomore, his picture was painted on a wall at the University of Miami with teammates, Olympic Diver Greg Louganis and swimmers Jesse Vassallo and David Wilkie.
 At the time of his death in 2004, the University of Miami Men's Swim Team had been disbanded.

 After his death, a 50-yard sprint "Legends Race" to honor Gribble, and benefit Special Olympics was held on Saturday afternoon, May 22, 2004, at the Miami Rowing Club Pool on Rickenbacker Causeway.
-Legendary swimmers Mark Spitz, Miami University teammate Jesse Vassallo, and Felope Munoz, Tim McKee, and Robert Strauss competed.
+Legendary swimmers Mark Spitz, Miami University teammates Jesse Vassallo & Kurt Wienants, and Felope Munoz, Tim McKee, and Robert Strauss competed.
 An annual Matt Gribble Invitational swim tournament at the University of Miami in Coral Gables has also been held in his honor.

 In a tribute in 2005, the corner of SW 117th Ave. and 128 St. in Miami was renamed Matthew O. Gribble Street.